 - I tried a few different ones, and this one seemed the most user-friendly.

 - Carb manager!
 I love it!
 Tracks macros, logs meals, has recipes, keto forums, etc. I’m also able to track and compare my weight to my net carbs, ketone levels, glucose, and so on, using their graphing system.
 Breaks down calories by grams or percentage.
 Very helpful.

 - Carb manager, it has let me log my blood sugar reading in the context of my meals.
 Great app!

 Cost: Basic is $3.99 Premium is $8.99

 Features: The Keto Diet App was created for those following a Ketogenic lifestyle.
-Many Keto dieters love this app net carbs can be tracked without having to do manual calculations, which is an important part of the Keto diet.
+Many Keto dieters love this app net carbs can be tracked without having to do manual calculations, which is an essential part of the Keto diet.

-The advanced version allows you to plan meals, create your own meals, set carb limits, and sync data.
+The advanced version allows you to plan meals, create your meals, set carb limits, and sync data.
 The free version allows you to see at least 300 low carb recipes, explanation of the keto diet, and access to a blog with lots of info.

 Cost: 100% free

 Features: Nutritional information, weight chart and journal, exercise diary, and a collection of healthy recipes.
-You don’t have to pay anything for this app and you can still track what you’re eating.
+You don’t have to pay anything for this app, and you can still track what you’re eating.
 This app helps you lead a healthy lifestyle by helping you track your exercise and food.

 - Fat Secret…free & does the same as all the others.
 I just like the way it works better than the others I’ve tried.